YuanJiangGit/SVulAttack/readme.md

 📝 Statement
 ---------------------------
 The code provided in this repository is exclusively for open-source models.
-To prevent attacks from being misused, we will not publicly release attack code targeting closed-source models, even if it is nearly identical to existing code in this repository.
+To prevent attacks from being misused, we will not publicly release attack code targeting closed-source models at this time, even if it is nearly identical to existing code in this repository.
 If needed, please contact the author to obtain it.

 📚 Citation
 -------------------
-"Shield Broken: Black-Box Adversarial Attacks on LLM-Based Vulnerability Detectors"
+Jiang Y, Huang S, Treude C, Su X, Wang T. Shield Broken: Black-Box Adversarial Attacks on LLM-Based Vulnerability Detectors.